Comte de Sanois: The Sanois Affair

 "Sirs, you have reproduced this scene with such exactitude that there is not a comma to remove here, nor a point to be added there."

 The defence of the countess was undertaken by the lawyer Tronson du Coudray.
 In 1787, the lawsuit concluded in a compromise: Mme de Sanois was to keep the totality of the couple's goods but agreed to pay an income to her husband and acknowledged that her charges against him were unfounded.

-De Sanois then went into exile again, this time at Neuchâtel, where he hoped to publish the full account of his misfortunes with the Société Typographique de Neuchâtel.
+De Sanois then went into exile again, this time to the Principality of Neuchâtel, where he hoped to publish the full account of his misfortunes with the Société typographique de Neuchâtel.
 But apparently he encountered some difficulties.
 It was with joy that he learnt the news of the convocation of the Estates-General in 1789 and returned to Paris to make his voice heard against the lettres de cachets and ministerial despotism.

 He was initially closely aligned to the patriots who were demanding reforms, and full of enthusiasm published booklet after booklet in support of the Revolution.
 Although he was the feudal lord of Pantin (near Paris), he even had printed the cahiers de doléances ("lists of grievances") of his own parish, accompanied by his own annotations.

 As Lacretelle observed, "He initially turned to the ideas of freedom: but soon, the abuses that were made of it turned him against them".

 Faithful to the king and religion, he was then imprisoned as a counter-revolutionary.
 Although arrested twice, he escaped the guillotine and died in Paris on the 24 pluviôse in year VII, or 12 February 1799.